 How to transfer data from your old Android phone to your new one

 When it's time to switch from your older Android phone to a new one, you'll want to make sure all of your data makes its way across safely.
-With the 2024 launch season in high gear and Samsung making it easier than ever to switch to the Galaxy S24 series, a lot of users have migrated to the latest flagships.
-So if you've switched to a model in the S24 portfolio, or picked up the standout Pixel 7a, OnePlus 12, or any of the latest launches, here's what you need to know about migrating all the data on your old phone to your new one.
+With the year 2024 coming to a close, major launches such as the Galaxy S24 series and the Pixel 9 lineup have given customers a lot of feature-packed smartphones to choose from.
+So, if you have picked up a model from the Galaxy S24 trio, the (relatively) affordable Pixel 8a, the fantastic all-rounder OnePlus 12, or any of the other newer launches, here's all you need to know about moving over the data on your old phone to your new one.

 How to back up data on your old Android phone

-You'll need to make sure that all the relevant data on your old phone is backed up to the cloud before you make the switch to your new phone.
-Google automatically backs up contacts, call logs, texts, and settings — including Do Not Disturb details — to Google Drive, so you'll be able to restore all that data to your new phone just by logging in with your Google account during initial configuration.
+You'll need to make sure that all the relevant data on your old phone is backed up to the cloud before you make the switch over to your new phone.
+Google automatically backs up contacts, call logs, texts, and settings—including Do Not Disturb details—to Google Drive, so you'll be able to restore all that information to your new device just by logging in with your Google account during the initial configuration.

 Best of all, the data that Google automatically backs up doesn't count toward your 15GB free Google Drive storage quota, so you don't have to worry about running out of storage.
-The feature backs up call history, app data, contacts, device and home screen settings, and text messages.
-So before you switch to a new phone, it makes sense to see if this data is already on the cloud.
+This feature backs up your call history, app data, contacts, device and home screen settings, and text messages.
+So, before you move over to a new phone, it makes sense to see if this data is already on the cloud.

-Note: We're using a Pixel phone for reference, but the steps outlined below will be the same for all the best Android phones running Android 7.0 Nougat and above.
-You can always search for backup in the settings search bar to find the option.
+Note: We're using a Pixel phone for reference, but the steps outlined below should be the same for most of the best Android phones running Android 7.0 Nougat and above.
+Of course, you can always search for 'backup' in your phone's settings to find the option.

 1. Open Settings from the Quick Settings or your apps.